 - Finished - No errors, everything went fine

 - Finished with failures - finished but some of test cases failed.

 - Finished with errors - finished but errors in test execution.
 This is for example application or device crash.

 In addition to summary information you can download the application and test files as well as all log files.
-You can also access screenshots comparison views, compare screenshots by devices or compare screenshots by test steps (for Calabash runs only) from the Summary widget.
+You can also access screenshots comparison views, compare screenshots by devices or compare screenshots by test steps from the Summary widget.
 Device specific logs are available by going to each device run.